rohitmusti/Question-Answer-Engine-RH/README.md

 1. Run the set up shell script to ensure that you have all of the local dependencies needed. `sh set_up.sh`.
 Note, this script is based on `pip3` and you may need to modify if if you are using `conda` or some other package management system.

 1. Run `python3 setup.py` to get all of the data into a usable format.

+## Super Context Experiment

+Please email me at rmusti@redhat.com if you want to learn more about the idea.
+I might try and turn this into a research paper so be advised that that may be coming soon.

+The idea is to combine all of the contexts into one large "super context".
+Then train the question and answering system using the "super context" as the context for every question and answer pair.
+I will train on the test set and see how I perform on the dev set.

+Some short

 ## Credits

 Thank you to @chrischute for his work in creating the `layers.py`, `setup.py` files and setting up the original model I started training from.

-Thank you to Knowledge Computation Group@HKUST for their original code [here](https://github.com/HKUST-KnowComp/R-Net)
+Thank you to Knowledge Computation Group@HKUST for their original code [here](https://github.com/HKUST-KnowComp/R-Net) that I borrowed a lot of structure from.